 (This post is for humor.
 It is not a scientific comparison.)
 I live with one cat, Norie.
 My husband died in 2009.
-While remaining open minded to a new relationship, I wonder how living with a cat compares to living with a husband.
+While remaining open minded to a new relationship, I wonder how living with a cat compares to living with a new husband.

-Norie is a black, personality-loaded pantherette.
+1. Norie is a black, personality-loaded pantherette.
 She is funny, easy to get along with, and keeps me company.
 A husband would or could be an unknown mixture of a lot of unknown, complex habits, opinions, and life styles.
-In other words, he could be a major unknown factor in my life.
+In other words, he could be a major, unknown factor in my life.
 So one point for Norie.
 But a husband could bring new surprises and adventures to my life so one for each.
 Husband: 1, Cat: 1.

 Norie in some ways is like having a husband!
 She gives me affection; shares her time with me but has her own times alone; makes me laugh; makes me feel like I am the most important person in her life…..
 Oh, wait, I am the most important person in her life: I feed, medicate, love her and clean her litter box!

-I did all of these for my husband, (except the litter box!)
+I would do all of these for my husband, (except the litter box!)
 Norie does provide some of the same companionship factors as a husband.
 But a husband would not be dependent on me for everything; could be a listening ear with appropriate, compassionate, verbal responses and support.
 So 2 points for husband.
 Husband: 3, Cat: 1.

 Instead of a husband’s warm body to snuggle up to and hug or be hugged by at night, I have Norie, who curls up behind my bent knees if I am on my side.
 A husband gets a point here, since he has more to offer.
 But on the other hand when I am restless, can’t sleep, get up a couple of times Norie goes with me and waits to see what I will do or waits on the bed until I come back.